Top 10 things to do in Dublin, Ireland

 Chester Beatty Library:

-Named after the mining magnate, Sir Alfred Chester Beatty, the Chester Beatty Library has a large compilation of Sacred Traditions and Artistic Traditions.
+Named after the mining magnate, Sir Alfred Chester Beatty, the Chester Beatty Library is one of the top attractions in Dublin and has a large compilation of Sacred Traditions and Artistic Traditions.
 The items on display include manuscripts, miniature paintings, rare books, drawings, and decorative arts as well as a large collection of Islamic and Far Eastern artefacts.
 Don't miss out on the temporary exhibitions held during your visit as they include astounding works of art.

 One of the largest walled recreational spaces in Europe, Phoenix Park is an urban park spanning 1,750 acres of land and is a popular attraction in Dublin.
 With vast areas of grassland and tree-lined avenues, the park houses a herd of wild fallow deer.
 It includes the residence of the President of Ireland, the Dublin Zoo, the Papal Cross, monuments, People’s Gardens, magazine fort, and many other interesting spots.